add-ons/plugin.video.vrt.nu/README.md

 #### v1.5.0 (27-12-2018)
  - 720p Livestreams when enabling in settings + having kodi 18 + having widevine.dll present (Thanks mediaminister)
  - Fixed bug where watched icon was not showing in Kodi 18
+ - Implemented different way of working with subtitles (Thanks mediaminister)
 #### v1.4.3 (07-11-2018)
  - Livestreams working again